quicwg/base-drafts/draft-ietf-quic-transport.md

 Once a receiver advertises a limit for the connection or a stream, it is not an error to advertise a smaller limit, but the smaller limit has no effect.

-A receiver MUST close the connection with a FLOW_CONTROL_ERROR error ({{error-handling}}) if the sender violates the advertised connection or stream data limits.
+A receiver MUST close the connection with an error of type FLOW_CONTROL_ERROR ({{error-handling}}) if the sender violates the advertised connection or stream data limits.